 Finally, to give a real example of how we apply machine learning and AI in our day-to-day work, we will showcase the application of our technology to repurpose existing drugs, using our tools and internal clinical experts, as a potential treatment for COVID-19.
 Baricitinib, the top drug we identified is currently being investigated in a Phase 3 clinical trial.Join Virtual Talk & Panel Visit BenevolentAI Booth

-At WWDC 2020, Apple announced Macs powered by the M1 chip, featuring a powerful machine learning accelerator and high-performance GPU.
+Last month, Apple announced Mac powered by the M1 chip, featuring a powerful machine learning accelerator and high-performance GPU.
 ML Compute, a new framework available in macOS Big Sur, enables developers to accelerate the training of neural networks using the CPU and GPU.

-In this talk, we discuss how we use ML Compute to speed up the training of ML models on M1-powered Macs with popular deep learning frameworks such as TensorFlow.
-We show how to replace the TensorFlow ops in graph and eager mode with an ML Compute graph and how we use a lazy execution approach, similar to PyTorch XLA for accelerating PyTorch models, with ML Compute.
-We also present the performance and watt improvements when training neural networks on Macs with M1.
-Finally, we examine how unified memory and other memory optimizations on M1-powered Macs allow us to minimize the memory footprint when training neural networks.Join Virtual Talk & Panel Visit Apple Booth
+In this talk, we discuss how we use ML Compute to speed up the training of ML models on M1-powered Mac with popular deep learning frameworks such as TensorFlow.
+We show how to replace the TensorFlow ops in graph and eager mode with an ML Compute graph.
+We also present the performance and watt improvements when training neural networks on Mac with M1.
+Finally, we examine how unified memory and other memory optimizations on M1-powered Mac allow us to minimize the memory footprint when training neural networks.Join Virtual Talk & Panel Visit Apple Booth

 The increasing prevalence of high-fidelity industrial digital twins is providing a range of opportunities to apply Reinforcement Learning techniques outside of traditional academic examples and video games.
 While this trend is now well-established, most RL developments and deployments in the real world are done on an ad-hoc basis with little consideration given to how to repeat and scale similar initiatives in an efficient way.